petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/forms.md

 ### Abandonment

 Abandonment is the percentage rate of individuals who left a form without submitting it.
-The rate is shown for the selected time period (e.g. Last 30 days).
+The rate is shown for the selected time period (e.g. last 30 days).

 ### Completion Time